hex7c0/gmailToSlack/README.md

 # gmailToSlack

-Send unread emails to slack channel.
+Send unread emails to slack channel with google app-scripts.

 This script run on [Google apps-script](https://developers.google.com/apps-script/) every 5 minute and send a wekhook to slack channel

 ## Installation